matt-dray/altcheckr/README.md

 # altcheckr

+An in-development R package to assess the alternative (alt) text from a web page.

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.org/matt-dray/altcheckr.svg?branch=master)](https://travis-ci.org/matt-dray/altcheckr)
 [![Coverage status](https://codecov.io/gh/matt-dray/altcheckr/branch/master/graph/badge.svg)](https://codecov.io/github/matt-dray/altcheckr?branch=master)
 <!-- badges: end -->

-An R package to inspect a web page for problems with the accessibility of image alt text.
-Under development.

-## Context
+## Description

-Images on websites should have descriptive text so that users of assistive technology can understand their content.

-Functions in this package help collect and inspect the images from a provided page for basic problems.
+Scrape image element attributes from a webpage, detect alternative (alt) text and assess it with simple heuristics.
+Alt text is important for users of assistive technologies, like screen readers, for understanding the content of images.
+This package should be used in conjunction with other accessibility assessment tools for more comprehensive coverage.

-## Install
+## Use

-Install from GitHub with:
+Install from GitHub using the {remotes} package:

 ```
 install.packages("remotes")